The internet is filled with broken links.

 Now I should mention that broken link building doesn’t have a high success rate.
 Between 5% and 10% response rate is considered great.
 But don’t let that put you off.

-If you have a strategy to follow – like the one I’ll show you in this article – you’ll be able to win tons of backlinks to your site.
+If you have a strategy to follow – like the one I’ll show you in this article – you’ll be able to win tons of free backlinks to your site.

 2 Ways To Find Broken Link Building Opportunities